-Opening and duration of the sessions A.
+A. Opening and duration of the sessions

-2. The Working Group held its first session from 29 to 30 September 2015, its second session from 10 to 11 February 2016, and its third session on 15 and 18 November 2016 in Geneva, Switzerland.
+2. The working group held its first session on 29 and 30 September 2015, its second session on 10 and 11 February 2016 and its third session on 15 and 18 November 2016.
+All of the sessions were held in Geneva.

 3. The first session was opened by the Special Representative of the Secretary-General for Disaster Risk Reduction.
-At the first meeting on 29 September 2015, the Special Representative of the Secretary-General for Disaster Risk Reduction made a statement.
+At the first meeting, on 29 September 2015, the Special Representative made a statement.

-4. The second and third sessions were opened by the Chair of the Working Group (see para.
+4. The second and third sessions were opened by the Chair of the working group (see para.
 7).
-The Special Representative of the Secretary-General for Disaster Risk Reduction also made a statement at the first meeting of each session.
+The Special Representative also made a statement at the first meeting of each session.

-5. The United Nations Office for Disaster Risk Reduction provided substantive support to the Working Group.
-The Disarmament and Peace Affairs Branch of the Department for General Assembly and Conference Management served as Secretary of the Working Group.
+5. The United Nations Office for Disaster Risk Reduction provided substantive support to the working group.
+The Disarmament and Peace Affairs Branch of the Department for General Assembly and Conference Management served as the secretariat of the working group.